sonmezberkay/intern-task-app/README.md

 # Getting Started with Create React App

-Simply downloaad or clone the folder.
+Simply download or clone the folder.

 Run --> npm install and npm start